 Air; Arts, culture and tourism; Environmental sustainability; Food and agriculture; Forestry; Health and wellness; Land use and biodiversity; Social services and equity; Transit and transportation; Water and more.

 Take a look at sample projects below.
-Or, check out our full list of projects here.
+Or, check out a full list of projects here.

 Setting Priorities for Action with Mobile Source Air Pollution

 Although climate change is perhaps today’s most pressing issue, knowing where to start and what priorities to work on can be overwhelming.
-Canadian Council for Ministries of Environment hired envision to lead a workshop with its “Mobile Sources Working Group.”
+Canadian Council of Ministers of the Environment hired envision to lead a workshop with its “Mobile Sources Working Group.”
 Participants looked at how to set priorities regarding pollution emanating from mobile sources, particularly, from the trucking industry.

 Evaluation of Air Quality Monitoring Networks

 Monitoring concentrations of potential air pollutants is necessary to know the state of Canada’s air quality.
-Working for the Canadian Council for Ministers of the Environment (CCME) envision led a team that worked with jurisdictions across Canada to investigate the adequacy of Canada’s network of air quality monitoring stations. envision designed a logic model and an electronic survey, and collaborated with team members to analyze and interpret the data from the survey.
+Working for the Canadian Council of Ministers of the Environment (CCME) envision led a team that worked with jurisdictions across Canada to investigate the adequacy of Canada’s network of air quality monitoring stations. envision designed a logic model and an electronic survey, and collaborated with team members to analyze and interpret the data from the survey.
 The results showed both strengths and areas to be improved for locations of stations and substances being monitored.

 Museums as Catalysts for a Sustainable Culture

 “Business as usual” is not necessarily the path towards a flourishing and sustainable planet and society – a cultural shift of potentially great proportions is needed.
 As cultural institutions themselves, museums are uniquely positioned to foster this shift.
 First, however, museums themselves would benefit from operating as flourishing organizations.
-Working for Ontario College of Art and Design University, Strategic Foresight Lab, envision, together with Worldviews Consulting, looked at the degree to which Toronto area museums mapped onto a 16 element conceptual framework of flourishing operatoins that enables organizations to create not only profit, but also produce social value while simultaneously regenerating the natural environment.
+Working for Ontario College of Art and Design University, Strategic Foresight Lab, envision, together with Worldviews Consulting, looked at the degree to which Toronto area museums mapped onto a 16 element conceptual framework of flourishing operations that enables organizations to create not only profit, but also produce social value while simultaneously regenerating the natural environment.